-Pasta salad is one of my favourite, easy to make meal.
+Pasta salad is one of my favourites, it is easy to make a meal.

 You can prepare this meal whenever you want to eat something nutritious, filling but yet easy and fast.

-I enjoy eating salads a lot, vegetables and fruits are very important part of my diet.
+I enjoy eating salads a lot, vegetables and fruits are a very important part of my diet.

-always prefer to add to your salad some special additions like- Quinoa, Pasta, lentils, apples, Nuts…
+You can always add to your salad some special additions like- quinoa, pasta, lentils, apples, nuts…

-In order to get a whole meal, with the right balance of proteins, carbs and healthy fats combine with the richness of vitamins, minerals and fibres from the salad.
+In that way, you can get a whole meal, with the right balance of proteins, carbs and healthy fats combined with the richness of vitamins, minerals and fibres from the salad.

 you get everything in one bowl of Happiness 🙂